Code Copied

 Coconut Water

 Coconut water is nature’s most nutritious beverage.
 The fluid and electrolytes in coconut water include high amounts of potassium, magnesium, and sodium, making it an incredibly powerful drink during or after physical exercises.
 Coconut water is also an alkaline fluid, meaning that drinking just a bottle can help balance any acidic pH levels in the body.
+If you’re looking to add more water with electrolytes to your routine, coconut water is an excellent source.

 Ginger

 Dehydration occurs during strenuous physical activity, sickness, and hot weather often leading to symptoms like muscle contraction and dizziness.
-Replenishing fluid lost through electrolyte rich drinks can be a great way to combat those uncomfortable feelings while spicing up your normal water intake.
+Replenishing fluid lost by drinking water with electrolytes can be a great way to combat those uncomfortable feelings while spicing up your normal water intake.
+DripDrop is a great way to add electrolytes to your water.
+The portable electrolyte packets contain all the punch of a replenishing sports drink without the added sugar and calories.